JBro-Birds/Crowdfunding-ETL/README.md

 ### ERD

-The revised ERD including the new "backers" tabel in the schema is as follows:
+The revised ERD including the new "backers" table in the schema is as follows:

 ![crowdfunding_db_relationships](https://raw.githubusercontent.com/JBro-Birds/Crowdfunding-ETL/master/crowdfunding_db_relationships.png)